Two killed in explosion at Mexican resort where British dad was shot dead

 The explosion occurred at around 1.30pm on Monday – less than 48 hours after a British businessman was shot dead at the resort in front of his 14-year-old daughter on Saturday.

-Mexican authorities said two employees were killed at Kool Beach in Playa del Carmen, south Cancun.
+Mexican authorities said two restaurant employees were killed at Kool Beach in Playa del Carmen, south Cancun.
 Four of those who were injured were foreigners.

 Municipal president Lili Campos noted that the two people that were killed couldn’t be removed because of the risk that the building may collapse.